alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 for instance, in interactions on GitHub issues and Pull Requests or activities taking place in the context of the **Open Research Community Building Team**.

+**7.4** Mediating interaction or communication between reporter and reportee is not in the scope of this Code of Conduct.

 ## 8. Enforcement Responsibilities